mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## B Bylaw Amendments

-Amendments to the by-laws may be made at any meeting of the CSUS Executive Council and must be approved by two-thirds (2/3) of those present and voting.
+Amendments to the by-laws may be made at any meeting of CSUS Executive Council and must be approved by two-thirds (2/3) of those present and voting.